phpearth/docs/databases/mysql-functions.md

-# Why are mysql_* Functions Removed and What to Do?
+# Why are mysql_* functions removed and what to do?

 If your code has `mysql_connect()`, `mysql_query()` and other `mysql_*` functions, they will not work anymore in the latest version of PHP 7.